ssp21/ssp21-spec/ssp21.md

  the initiator uses while waiting for replies from the responder.
 This ensures that the common time-point, in two separate relative time bases, is at least accurate to within this margin when the session is first initialized.

-**Note:** All trust modes utilize an *ephemeral data* field that contains no less than 128-bits of unpredictable data.
+**Note:** All handshake modes utilize an *ephemeral data* field that contains no less than 128-bits of unpredictable data.
 This field can be an ephemeral DH key or a random nonce.
 This means that *h* is never controlled by the initiator, and a responder attempting to control the final value of *h* would have to make a successful pre-image attack on the handshake hash function.